al-mz/ecommerce-analytical-dashboard/README.md

 # The Ecommerce Dashboard
 This is a supporting repo to create analyrical dashboard for the [Brazilian E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset by Kaggle.
-Current version provides a containarized platform to
+Current version provides a containarized platform to:
 1. Automatically convert tabular data in csv format into PostgreSQL tables
 2. Create pre-defined materialized views for sales and their corresponding geolocation data.
 3. Build a local Superset instance.

-The visualizations are backed by open-source BI tool, [Apache-Superset](https://superset.apache.org/).
+The visualizations are backed by the open-source BI tool, [Apache-Superset](https://superset.apache.org/).
 Implementation is fully dockerized and can be reproduced in various environments.

 ![2022-07-17 16-25-55 (5)](https://user-images.githubusercontent.com/59216368/179426482-de72b9de-8e2f-4c02-9787-1cc4459201de.gif)